Program Format

 Credits: 3 credit hours

 The independent study course is designed to provide graduate students with an opportunity to gain insight into an aspect of the field of medical physics.
 The goal of the course is to provide introductory experience on a focused project with one or more faculty mentor(s).
-Graduate students will be matched with a project/mentor based on a number of factors, including student interest in the area of study and availability.
+Graduate students will be matched with a project/mentor based on a number of factors including student interest in the area of study and availability.

-Prerequisite: Physics and calculus; Permission of the program director
+Prerequisite: permission of the program director

 Credits: 1 credit hour

 Students will complete a clinically-focused, hands-on project under the supervision of a faculty mentor.
 Students will learn background as to the impetus of this project, will develop a plan or procedure for completing the project, and will take a major role in performing and completing the developed tasks.
 The goal of this is to simulate and gain an understanding of the workflow needed to achieve advancements in the clinic and/or patient care, as well as for students to gain a deeper understanding about a clinically focused topic.
-An oral presentation and written report describing the completed project work is required.
+An oral presentation and written report describing the completed project work are required.

 This course prepares students to critically evaluate ethical, regulatory and professional issues, and leadership in clinical practice and research.
 The principal goal of this course is to prepare students to recognize ethics and compliance resources in clinical research and the situational factors that give rise to them, to identify ethics and compliance resources, and to foster ethical problem-solving skills.
-Additionally, the course introduces professionalism, core elements, common traits of the medical physics profession, confidentiality, conflict of interest, interpersonal interactions, negotiations and leadership skills.
+Additionally, the course introduces professionalism, core elements, common traits of the medical physics profession, confidentiality, conflict of interest, interpersonal interactions, negotiations, and leadership skills.
 Characteristics of successful leadership are also identified.
-Interaction with patients, colleagues, vendors, and clinic staff will also be emphasized.
+Interaction with patients, colleagues, vendors, and clinic staff are also emphasized.

-Prerequisite: Permission of the program director
+Prerequisite: permission of the program director

 Instructor: Naim Ozturk Ph.D.